bitwarden/directory-connector/README.md

 - [Visual Studio](https://www.visualstudio.com/)

-Open `bitwarden-directory-connector.sln`.
+Open `bitwarden-directory-connector.sln` or `bitwarden-directory-connector-noinstaller.sln`.
 After restoring the nuget packages, you can build and run the application.

 # Contribute